-- Complete 54 credit hours of coursework within five calendar years of the first registered semester. - 24 credits must be LBSC, INST, or INFM courses in the iSchool, and must include: - The MLIS Core - A field study OR thesis - Note: Writing a thesis to fulfill the MLIS degree requirements does not satisfy the Department of History's thesis requirements. - 24 credits must be taken within the Department of History (see Department of History for course requirements). - The remaining 6 credits are electives selected by the student. - Students who elect to complete a specialization other than the Individualized Program Plan (IPP) must meet their specialization course requirements.
-A specialization other than IPP may require students to take more than 54 credit hours to complete the specialization requirements. - Maintain an overall minimum grade point average of 3.0. - Students must receive a B or better in MLIS Core and MLIS required (field study or thesis) courses.
+- Complete 54 credit hours of coursework within five calendar years of the first registered semester. - 24 credits must be LBSC, INST, or INFM courses in the iSchool, and must include: - The MLIS Core - A field study OR thesis - Note: Writing a thesis to fulfill the MLIS degree requirements does not satisfy the Department of History's thesis requirements. - 24 credits must be taken within the Department of History (see Department of History for course requirements). - The remaining 6 credits are electives selected by the student. - Maintain an overall minimum grade point average of 3.0. - Students must receive a B or better in MLIS Core and MLIS required (field study or thesis) courses.
 Students who receive a B- or lower will be required to retake the course.
 Students may repeat a course only once.
 If a student fails to earn a B or better in the repeated course, they will be referred to the Students in Academic Difficulty Committee and may be dismissed from the program.